 Expected Publication: May 7th, 2013

-*I received an Advanced Reading E-book Copy from the publisher, via NetGalley.
-No money or favors were exchanged for this review.
-This book's expected publication date is May 7th, 2013.*
+*I received this book as part of Around the World ARC Tours, run by the lovely Princess Bookie.
+No favors or money were exchanged for this review.
+This books expected publication date is May 7th, 2013.*

 ****Hey guys, just as a sidenote, Princess Bookie was kind enough to let me keep the ARC for this one as I was last on tour.
 I will be hosting a give away with a prize pack including the book and a couple other things too that I think fit the spirit of the story.
 It's been awhile since my last giveaway and I feel bad about that!
 I have yet to decide for sure, but I think there will be a secondary prize as well.
 So within the next couple days there will be a post, so keep your eyes peeled if you're interested! :)